Skip to main content

 However, unprotected sun exposure can also cause more serious conditions — which is why skin cancer prevention is so important.
 Sun safety is a great start, but have you considered that you can protect your skin from the inside out with foods that may prevent skin cancer?

-Research shows that eating a diet high in vitamin A-rich foods may help protect against certain forms of skin cancer, including squamous cell carcinoma.
+Research shows that eating a may help protect against certain forms of skin cancer, including squamous cell carcinoma.
 Here's how to put skin cancer prevention on a plate.

 Diana Kelly Levey October, 27, 2020